dominodatalab/terraform-aws-eks/README.md

 [![CircleCI](https://dl.circleci.com/status-badge/img/gh/dominodatalab/terraform-aws-eks/tree/main.svg?style=svg)](https://dl.circleci.com/status-badge/redirect/gh/dominodatalab/terraform-aws-eks/tree/main)

+:warning: Important: If you have existing infrastructure created with a version of this module < `v3.0.0` you will need to migrate your state before updating the module to versions >= `v3.0.0`.
+See [state-migration](./bin/state-migration/README.md#terraform-state-migration-guide) for more details.

 :warning: Important: Starting from version v2.0.0, this module has KMS enabled by default.
 If you utilized a prior version without setting the kms.enabled variable, ensure you define kms.enabled = false to preserve your existing state.
 Failing to do so will default to kms.enabled = true, potentially causing the destruction of your existing infrastructure and possible data loss.

 ## Repository Structure